Pinangat or Pangat is a Filipino fish stew I’d like to refer as “poor man’s food” because of its simplicity yet nourishing effects.

 - Combine the two tofu like a sandwich

 - Wrap it with the nori seaweed sheet.

 - Add to the medium steamer for flavor infusion.

-The firm tofu will have the same texture as the fish flesh while the coconut shreds will serve as the fish “flakes”, the nori seaweed will give the distinct “fish taste”, and the sea salt will give the slight “fish saltiness”.
+The firm tofu will have the same texture as the fish while the coconut shreds will serve as the fish “flakes”, the nori seaweed will give the distinct “sea taste”, and the sea salt will give the slight “sea saltiness”.